AI Features

 - Select the text you want to translate

-- The translation appears -- you can insert it, copy it, or dismiss it
+- Press Enter (or click translate) — the translation appears and you can insert it, copy it, or dismiss it

 Use Cases